TRASH, RECYCLING AND YARD WASTE COLLECTION SCHEDULES:

-There are six (six holidays during the year that change your
+There are six holidays during the year that change your

-only.
-Holidays include - New Years Day, Memorial Day,
+collection day, which are New Years Day, Memorial Day, Independence

-Independence Day, Labor Day, Thanksgiving Day and Christmas
+Day, Labor Day, Thanksgiving Day and Christmas Day.
+When a

 Normal residential trash must be placed in a suitable container